(Note: Click the picture to download a free PDF newsletter on this topic.)

 5. Elena then appealed to the Supreme Court (“SC” for brevity).
 The SC overturned the CA and thereby reinstated the decision of the RTC which was favorable to Elena.

 The SC ruled that Helmut was aware of the Constitutional prohibition and expressly admitted his knowledge.
 He declared that he had the Antipolo property titled in Elena’s because of the said prohibition.
-His attempt at subsequently asserting or claiming a right on the said property cannot be sustained.
+His attempt at subsequently asserting or claiming a right on the property cannot be sustained.

 The SC also said that “the Court of Appeals erred in holding that an implied trust was created and resulted by operation of law in view of the marriage.
 Except for the exception provided in cases of hereditary succession, Helmut’s disqualification from owning lands in the Philippines is absolute.
 Not even an ownership in trust is allowed.
 Besides, where the purchase is made in violation of an existing statute and in evasion of its express provision, no trust can result in favor of the party who is guilty of the fraud.
 To hold otherwise would allow circumvention of the constitutional prohibition.”